Cole-Graham/WabbitBot/dev/tools/rating_simulator/design.md

 1. **Entropy Difference**:
    - Measures how much more diverse a player's opponent pool is compared to the average player
    - Uses Shannon entropy to measure the diversity of a player's opponent pool
-   - Calculates weighted entropy for each player based on their opponent distribution
+   - Calculates weighted entropy for each player based on their variety score
    - Higher entropy means more diverse opponent selection
    - Only opponents within MAX_GAP_PERCENT (20%) of the player's rating count towards the variety score
    - This ensures players are rewarded for maintaining variety within their skill range